Svenito/brew-tools/README.rst

 ::

    pip install brew-tools

 You can also clone/download this repository and install it using pip

 ::

    cd <brew-tools-dir>
    pip install .

 Usage
 =====

 When first starting Brew tools you will be asked for your preferred unit type, metric or imperial.
 This is then stored in a config file and used as the default unit.
-This can be temporarily changed with the `--unit` option.
+This can be temporarily changed with the ``--unit`` option.

 Brew tools has built in help

 ::

-    Usage: brew-tools [OPTIONS] COMMAND [ARGS]...
+   Usage: brew_tools [OPTIONS] COMMAND [ARGS]...

+     Brew-Tools is a small commandline utility that offers quick access to a set of calculators and tools to help homebrewers create their brews.

+     All values and calculations are provided as guidelines only.
+Brew-tools should not be used for professional brewing.
+No warranty or guarantee of accuracy is provided on the information provided by this calculator.

    Options:
      --version  Show the version and exit.
      --unit [metric|imperial]  Ignore config and use a different unit.
      --help     Show this message and exit.

    Commands:
-    abv
-    infuse
-    kegpsi
-    prime
-    dme
+     abv             Calculates the ABV from the original and final gravity... adjust-gravity  Calculate the amount of liquid to boil off/dilute with to... adjust-volume   Calculate the new gravity after a change in wort volume... attenuation     Calculates the apparent and real attenuation from the... convert         Convert a value between given measurements. dme             Given the current volume of the mash, work out how much... fg-from-att     Given a starting gravity and a desired attenuation level,... infuse          Given the current mash temperature, work out how much... kegpsi          Calculates the regulator pressure required to achieve... prime

 and also for its commands

 ::

    brew-tools infuse --help
    Usage: brew-tools infuse [OPTIONS]

    Options:
      -temp FLOAT    Current temperature of mash
      -target FLOAT  Target temperature of mash
      -ratio FLOAT   Grist/water ratio
      -grain FLOAT   Weight of grain in mash
      -water FLOAT   Temp of infusion water
      --help         Show this message and exit.

 If the inputs are not passed via the command line arguments, brew tools will prompt the user for input.